maca134/ppropanelboilerplate/readme.md

-# Typescript CEP Panel for Premier Pro Boilplate
+# Typescript CEP Panel for Premier Pro Boilerplate

 Working but not complete, allows debugging/breakpointing the dom side with VSCode.
 Will work with other adobe stuff with minor tweaks.